Using threatcl

 You must set the output folder using the

-flag.
-For example,-outdir dashboard
+-outdirflag.
+For example,-outdir dashboard -

 By default the index file generated is